SERVIR-Amazonia/caribbean-trainings/intro-to-gis/making-a-map-vector.md

 ---
 layout: page
-title: Making a Map: Vector Data
+title: Making a Map with Vector Data
 parent: Introduction to GIS with QGIS
 nav_order: 2
 ---

+# Making a Map with Vector Data
-# Concepts
+## Concepts
 Add content

-# Exercise
+## Exercise
 Add content